LUCID TRADING ARTICLE · ACCOUNTS

 Critical Nuance: When the MLL Locks

-Hit $28,000 in balance with an MLL locked at $25,000?
-You've got $3,000 of room.
+Hit $28,000 in balance with the MLL locked at $25,100?
+You've got $2,900 of room.
 That's the sweet spot where you can trade more aggressively because the locked MLL protects your base.

-On LucidFlex, there's no daily loss limit.
+On LucidFlex, there's an optional daily loss limit.
 Your only constraint is the MLL.

-On LucidDirect, the DLL is $600, but it's a soft breach.
+The only 25K with a DLL is LucidDaily, and only if you switch it on at checkout: a fixed $600, always a soft breach.
 You lose the rest of the day, not the account.
 Example:

 Contract Strategy for 25K Accounts

-All three 25K account types cap you at 2 mini contracts or 20 micro contracts.
-The math for position sizing is the same.
+All four 25K account types share the same ceiling: 2 mini contracts or 20 micro contracts.
+Funded LucidFlex is the one that starts below it, at 1 mini until simulated profit reaches $1,000.
+The math for position sizing is otherwise the same.

 Why Micros Win on 25K